How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: The CD test for panel regression models with interactive effects

 \begin{remark} The above assumptions are standard in the panel data models with multi-factor error structure.
 See, for example, \cite{pesaran2006estimation}.
-But in our setup under Assumption \ref{ass:factors} we require the error term, $u_{it}$, to be serially uncorrelated, since our focus is on testing $u_{it}$ for cross-sectional dependence, and this assumption is needed for asymptotic normality of the bias-corrected CD test.
-Nevertheless, we allow $\varepsilon _{xit}$, the errors in the $\mathbf{x}_{it}$ equations to be serially correlated.
+But in our setup under Assumption \ref{ass:errors} we require the error term, $\varepsilon_{it}$, to be serially independent, since our focus is on testing $\varepsilon_{it}$ for cross-sectional independence, and this assumption is needed for asymptotic normality of the bias-corrected CD test.
+Later in Section \ref{section_serial}, we will consider models with serially correlated errors and show that the bias-corrected CD test remains valid.
+Nevertheless, we allow $\varepsilon_{xit}$, the errors in the $\mathbf{x}_{it}$ equations to be serially correlated.
 Assumption \ref{ass:xfactors} separates the observed and the latent factors, as in Assumption 11 of \cite{pesaran2011large}.
-This assumption is required to obtain the probability order of estimated residuals needed for computation of $CD^{\ast}$ statistic. \end{remark} \end{assumption}
+This assumption is required to obtain the probability order of estimated residuals needed for computation of $CD^{\ast}$ statistic.
+A necessary condition for the rank condition in Assumption \ref{ass:rank condition} to hold is $k_{x}\geq m_{0}-1$. \end{remark} \end{assumption}